Patagonia Torrentshell 3L Jacket

 REI Co-op is another leader in bang for buck, and their XeroDry GTX Jacket comes with Gore-Tex waterproofing for a reasonable $159.
 That said, instead of a 3-layer build, the XeroDry uses a cheaper and more basic 2-layer construction that suffered in sustained, heavy moisture (during our testing, the jacket fended off light showers just fine but got overwhelmed quickly once the rain picked up).
 The XeroDry also falls short of the Torrentshell in breathability, with mesh-lined hand pockets that don’t dump heat as quickly or effectively as the Patagonia’s pit zips.
 The REI does get the edge in weight (12.5 oz.) and comfort, but the Torrentshell strikes us as the more well-rounded piece.

-At the same price point as the Torrentshell, we also like Black Diamond’s StormLine Stretch.
+At a similar price point as the Torrentshell, we also like Black Diamond’s StormLine Stretch.
 However, right off the bat, we’ll note that the two have very different strengths.
-First, the BD is noticeably stretchy and lightweight (9.9 oz.), while the Patagonia puts a bigger focus on toughness and all-out protection.
+First, the BD is noticeably stretchy and lightweight (11.3 oz.), while the Patagonia puts a bigger focus on toughness and all-out protection.
 The StormLine also lacks the crinkly, stiff feel you get with the Patagonia and includes technical features like a helmet-compatible hood and coated zippers (rather than flaps).
-In the end, a final decision between the two comes down to priorities: for fast-and-light backcountry missions where weight matters, we’d go with the BD; for heavier rainfall, less intensive outdoor pursuits, and crossing over in casual wear, the Torrentshell is our pick.
+In the end, a final decision between the two comes down to priorities: For fast-and-light backcountry missions where weight matters, we’d go with the BD; for heavier rainfall, less intensive outdoor pursuits, and crossing over in casual wear, the Torrentshell is our pick.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!